albertescote/bookaband-tfm-backend/README.md

 ## Project Context

-This backend system is developed as part of a Master's Thesis for the **Master in Software Engineering and Computer Systems at UNIR (Universidad Internacional de La Rioja)**.
-The project demonstrates applied knowledge in backend development, web service architecture, secure API design, and real-world platform engineering.
+This backend system is developed as part of a Master's Thesis for the *Master in Software Engineering and Computer Systems at UNIR (Universidad Internacional de La Rioja)*.

 ## Key Features